kamransadiq772/gigalabsAssessments/Readme.txt

     b. pull redis image and start on port 6379
     c. run mongodb
     d. run app using (cd server => npm i => nodemon start)

+Backend And Front End Are Inter connected.
+So run both on same device for local test